tud-amr/website/_projects/scene-reasoning-team.md

 title: "Distributed high-level scene reasoning with teams of heterogeneous robots"
 project_id: scene-reasoning-team # ID of the project, used by publications to display in this project.
 belongs_to_areas: [flying-robots] # List of area IDs, separated by commas.
-date: 2020-01-01 # started date, approximated if not sure.
+date: 2020-06-01 # started date, approximated if not sure.
 Just for display purposes and ordering
+end_date: 2024-05-31
 description: >- # >- this means to ignore newlines until next field.
 This is the short project description, displayed in the project's card"
   In this project, we explore how a team of diverse robots can collaboratively monitor complex environments, such as bustling seaports or major city events.
 Equipped with varied sensors like cameras and microphones, each robot gathers data from its unique perspective...
 image: /assets/images/projects/MC_tracking_class.png